DataShades/ckanext-resource_indexer/README.md

 ##### Indexer specific option ###############

+### Plain
+# Space-separated list of formats that can be indexed as a plain text
+# (optional, default: txt csv json yaml yml html)
+ckanext.resource_indexer.plain.indexable_formats = xml txt csv

 ### PDF
 # Change a text from a single page before it added to the index
 # (optional, default: builtins:str)